phisanti/cocoutils/README.md

 - **Convert**: Convert segmentation masks (in TIFF format) to COCO JSON format.
 - **Reconstruct**: Reconstruct segmentation masks from a COCO JSON file.
 - **Merge**: Merge two COCO annotation files into a single file.
+- **Split**: Split a combined COCO file into individual files, one per image.
 - **Visualise**: Visualize COCO annotations on an image.

 ## Installation